mitranim/sqlp/readme.md

 ## Changelog

+### 0.1.4

+Added `NodeWhitespace`.
+This is emitted for any non-zero amount of whitespace. `NodeText` now contains only non-whitespace.
+The performance impact seems negligible.

 ### 0.1.3

 Support incremental parsing via `Tokenizer`.
 Added a few utility functions related to tree traversal.
 Minor breaking renaming.